VardanMelik/bixrp-old/src/ripple/overlay/README.md

 talking directly to each other over a single end-to-end SSL/TLS session instead of two separate SSL/TLS sessions, with an attacker acting as a proxy.

-The XRP Ledger protocol prevents this attack by leveraging the fact that the two servers each have a node identity, in the form of **`secp256k1`** keypairs, and use that to strongly bind the SSL/TLS session to the node identities of each of the two servers at the end of the SSL/TLS session.
+The BIXRP Ledger protocol prevents this attack by leveraging the fact that the two servers each have a node identity, in the form of **`secp256k1`** keypairs, and use that to strongly bind the SSL/TLS session to the node identities of each of the two servers at the end of the SSL/TLS session.